disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M01-HOL-Securing-your-tenant.md

 6. Select **Import** and wait for the import to complete.
 You should get a notification when the import succeeds.

-7. Select **Publish All Customizations** and wait for the publishing to complete.
+7. Select **Publish all customizations** and wait for the publishing to complete.

    ![](images/M01/M1-EX5-T1-S7.png)